thojkooi/terraform-digitalocean-docker-swarm-mode/README.md

 Terraform module to provision a Docker Swarm mode cluster in a single availability zone on DigitalOcean, using a private network.

-By default using the CoreOS alpha image provided by DigitalOcean, but supports expandable configuration to support installation and configuration of e.g. puppet or other configuration management tooling or manual installation of Docker through other means.

 - [Requirements](#requirements)
 - [Usage](#usage)
 - [Examples](#examples)